Pietro Cavallini

-Pietro Cavallini (1259 – c.
-1330) was an Italian painter and mosaic designer working during the late Middle Ages.
+Pietro Cavallini (c.
+1240) was an Italian artist active during the late Middle Ages.
+His most famous surviving works include the Last Judgment fresco at Santa Cecilia in Trastevere, the Life of the Virgin Mary mosaic cycle at Santa Maria in Trastevere, and a several frescos in San Domenico Maggiore.
+Despite his prolific career, much of Cavallini’s oeuvre has been lost and is known today, albiet tentatively, only through fragments, written descriptions, or stylistic attributions.

 Biography

-Little is known about his biography, though it is known he was from Rome, since he signed pictor romanus.
+Very little is known about Pietro Cavallini's early life, but a legal document from 1273 in the archives of Santa Maria Maggiore is considered by scholars to be the first place where the artist is named: "Petrus dictus Cavallinus de Cerronibus."
+Thirty-five years later, a contract referring to "Magister Petrus Cavallinus de Roma pictor" was drafted, stipulating that the artist was to receive 30 ounces of gold, a house, and an annual pension from the King of Naples, likely Charles II of Naples.
+While these documents reveal little about Cavalliin's biography, art historian Paul Hetherington that they attest to a highly respected artist who lived and worked primarily in Rome but was esteemed enough to attract the patronage of the Neopolitan court.

+Much of what is known about Cavallini's artistic output comes from the Lorenzo Ghiberti's Commentaries, written nearly a century after the artist's death.
+The Florentine sculptor provides what he considered to be a praiseworthy list of works and affirms that Cavallini was regarded as exceptionally skilled artist in his own time.

 His first notable works were the fresco cycles for the Basilica di San Paolo fuori le Mura, with stories from the New and Old Testament (1277–1285).
 They were destroyed by the fire of 1823.

 His Last Judgment in the Church of Santa Cecilia in Trastevere in Rome, painted c.
 1293 and considered Cavallini's masterwork, demonstrates an artistic style known as Roman naturalism.
 This naturalism influenced the work of artists working in other Italian cities such as Florence and Siena.

 In the Sienese school, the influence of classical Roman forms combined with the Byzantine artistic heritage of the region and with northern Gothic influences to form a naturalized painting style that was one of the origins of International Gothic.